GeorgeSchiro/GetCert2/README.md

     An SSO proxy server will wait this many minutes for the SSO server to change its certificates before throwing a timeout exception.

+-SsoThumbprint= NO DEFAULT VALUE

+    This is the thumbprint value of the current SSO certificate.
+It is received from the SCS.
+When it changes, corresponding changes must also be made to application related configuration files (see -SsoThumbprintFiles below).

 -SsoThumbprintFiles='C:\inetpub\wwwroot\web.config'

     This is the path and filename of files that will have their SSO certificate